JaimeHyland/family_shopping_list_v1/README.md

 <!-- TOC --><a name="bugs-and-debugging"></a>
 ### Bugs and debugging
 Bugs were fixed as they arose function-by-function during development as they arrived.
 A systematic iterative search for bugs followed by rounds of bugfixing activity has not been implemented.
 For this, as for all the other incomplete elements in this project, I can only apologise.

+#### Database debugging
+While developing this app, I intermittently had to make updates to the database models and migrate them to the database.
+I didn't encounter any serious difficulties making such changes during this project.

 <!-- TOC --><a name="features-testing"></a>
 ### Features testing